 Image credit: Ahmad Safri Yusop

 Travellers who wish to have a total Malaysian experience should not skip Kuching.
 Kuching is a city with a rich history and plenty of exciting attractions, such as museums and historical parks.
 It is also the home of the first planetarium in Malaysia – the Sultan Iskandar Planetarium.
-Shoppers who would like to explore great selection of native handicrafts and antiques can check the Main Bazaar, which is Kuching’s oldest main street.
+Shoppers who would like to explore a great selection of native handicrafts and antiques can check out the Main Bazaar, which is Kuching’s oldest main street.

 3. The Perhentian Islands